PRIDE: What it Is, Why it Is…

 PRIDE: What it IS, Why it IS

-Two-thirds of the way through Pride Month, we are still and again light-years, it would seem, from living in Equality…of enjoying and being protected by the granting of Simple Human Rights.
+Day One of Pride Month 2026, 57 years since the Stonewall Riots, and we are still and again light-years, it would seem, from living in Equality…of enjoying and being protected by the granting of Simple Human Rights.

 For thousands of years, LGBTQ+ people (or whichever label, if any at all, was appended to this genetically blessed segment of the Global Demographic) have been ignored, dismissed, accepted, embraced, revered, even exalted in certain cultures (see “two spirits” in Native American cultural history); they have been seen as a step along the way to manhood as well as imbued with special powers of foresight (and fashion) by some cultures.